henriqueinonhe/promises-training/README.md

 This means that `B` can only start after `A` has been fulfilled and `C` can only start after `A` has been rejected.

-As only one of these outcomes is possible, either `B` or `C` will not be carried out.
+As only one of these outcomes is possible, either `B` or `C` will be carried out.

 Corresponding implementation: